Here

 0: Is there anything special about `/bin`?

 1: Well not inherently.
-But the `PATH` environment variable is generally a colon separated list that includes `/bin` as one of its components, so the shell knows to look in there to find the programs whose names we type at the shell.
+But usually `/bin` is in `PATH`, so the shell knows to look in there to find the programs whose names we type at the shell.

-0: Perfect!
+0: Good.
 So how can you make sure you never have to write this particular hello world program again?

 1: I wouldn't actually mind having to write it again.

-0: Valid point.
-Imagine this code was something less brief and not entirely pleasant to write.
+0: Something less brief and not as entirely pleasant as this.

-1: I can't say this has been brief or entirely pleasant.
+1: I can't say this experience has been brief or entirely pleasant.

 0: Where would you put it?